hassanmohaideen/InterviewPrep/README.md

   * Used with arrays it goes from left and then right
   * Can be used with LinkedList to find out if there is a cycle
 * You don't always have to look for values ahead of you.
 You can look for them behind you as you iterate through the array.
+* Think about using a sliding window when needing to find a the max subarray containing values
 ## Linked Lists (Single/Double)
 * Lots of questions rely on using FAST and SLOW pointers (has a cycle, get Kth from last, etc)
 * Sometimes deleting a node is just to remove connections to the node and let GC handle it